SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/custom-logic.md

 6. The Joule prompt will be prefilled with `/cap-app-logic #srv/code/onUpdate.js`.
 After the prefilled command, use the following prompt to create the business logic.

     ```console
-    Create a helper function named 'onUpdate' and check if the status_code is 'C' and reject the request with 'cannot modify the closed incident'
+    Check if the status_code is 'C' and reject the request with 'cannot modify the closed incident'.
+    Do not generate unused variables.
     ```

 7. Choose the **Send** icon.